jonathon-langford/hgcal-linkmapping/README.md

 In addition to the familiar `phisplit` config there is also the `tcPtConfig`.
 There is the option (if `save_sum_tcPt` = `True`) to save the sum of (truncated or total) trigger cell p<sub>T</sub> as a function of r/z for each event.
 In this case one also needs to fill the  block `truncationConfig`, detailing the trigger cell limits and definition of the links.
 Various options of interest can be defined.
-Each must give the maximum number of TCs on a link in regionA and regionB (`maxTCsA` and `maxTCsB` respectively).
+Each must give the maximum number of trigger cells (TCs) on a link in regionA and regionB (`maxTCsA` and `maxTCsB` respectively).
 Then the number of links between Stage 1 and Stage 2 (`nLinks`) as well as how regionA and regionB are defined in terms of `phiDivisionX` and `phiDivisionY` (`regionADefinition` and `regionBDefinition`).
 Finally it is necessary to give the TC truncation values in each r/z bin (as a list using the parameter `predetermined_values`).
 These must be determined in an initial run (see below for how) as otherwise the output files are too large.
 For each r/z bin the trigger cells are ordered in p<sub>T</sub> and the lowest valued ones are removed if truncation is required.

 ### Determining the truncation values

-In order to determine the optimal trunction values one uses the function `studyTruncationOptions` in `fluctuation_postprocess.py`
+In order to determine the optimal truncation values one uses the function `studyTruncationOptions` in `fluctuation_postprocess.py`

 It is run in the same manner as before, ensuring `studyTruncationOptions` is set to `True` in the config file:
 - `./fluctuation.py config/fluctuations.yaml`